-As with so many things, there is no “one right way” to integrate a “spiritual practice” into your life.
-There’s only “the right way” for you.
-Additionally, your “way” will likely change over time as you change.
-I know mine continues to evolve over time!
+Your goal is to create a practice that is “right” for you.
+Additionally, your “way” will very likely change over time as you change.
+I know mine continues to evolve!

 The goal of any spiritual practice is to create a regular routine of actions that, when taken, help you feel connected to your spiritual self and to God/Source/Spirit.